lsrcz/grisette/README.md

 -- It represents either
 -- 1 + 1, 1 * 1, 1 + 2, 1 * 2, 2 + 1, 2 * 1, 2 + 2, or 2 * 2.
-freshExpr :: [SProgram] -> Fresh (UnionM SProgram) freshExpr terminals = do
+freshExpr :: [SProgram] -> Fresh (UnionM SProgram)
+-- TODO: in the future, can we hide this under a rosette syntax-grammar like construct freshExpr terminals = do
   -- choose the left hand side operand l <- chooseFresh terminals